Layers-of-Railways/Railway/README.md

 - Include `[ci skip]` in your commit message to skip the automatic preview build you can use this for example if the change you made is very minor, and not worth a preview, or if you are just fixing a typo in the README, etc.

+## License
+Steam 'n Rails is licensed under the MIT license.
+See [LICENSE](LICENSE) for more information.

+Certain sections of the code are from the Create mod, which is licensed under the MIT license.
+See [Create's license](https://github.com/Creators-of-Create/Create/blob/mc1.18/dev/LICENSE) for more information.

+Some datafixer code is from the Quilt Standard Libraries, which is licensed under the Apache-2.0 license.
+See [QSL's license](https://github.com/QuiltMC/quilt-standard-libraries/blob/1.19.4/LICENSE) for more information.